Medical billing: History

+In 18th-century England, physicians were not legally permitted to charge fees for their services or take legal action to collect payments.
+Instead, patients would offer honoraria, which were voluntary payments inspired by what was believed to be a Roman custom.
+This honorarium rule applied only to non-surgeon physicians.
+Meanwhile, surgery was treated as a public calling, allowing courts to cap surgeons' fees to reasonable amounts.
+The honorarium rule for non-surgeon physicians and the public calling status for surgeons highlighted the unique, non-commercial constraints on medical professionals at the time.
+These constraints further emphasized professionalism over commerce, distinguishing these professions from regular businesses.

+In the 19th century, the American colonies abandoned the English honorarium and public calling principles.
+Instead, physicians could use standard contract and commercial law to set and collect fees.
+Unlike in England, U.S. courts viewed medical services like goods with fixed prices, allowing physicians to sue for outstanding payments and freely set terms, independent of obligations tied to public service.

+Before the spread of health insurance, doctors charged patients according to what they thought each patient could afford.
+This practice was known as sliding fees and became a legal rule in the 20th century in the U.S. Eventually, changing economic conditions and the introduction of health insurance in the mid-20th century ushered an end to the sliding scale.
+Health insurance became a conduit for billing, and it standardized fees by negotiating fee schedules, eliminating additional charges, and restricting discounts that the sliding scale offered.

 For several decades, medical billing was done almost entirely on paper.
 However, with the advent of medical practice management software, also known as health information systems, it has become possible to efficiently manage large amounts of claims.
 Many software companies have arisen to provide medical billing software to this particularly lucrative segment of the market.
-Several companies also offer full portal solutions through their own web-interfaces, which negates the cost of individually licensed software packages.
+Several companies also offer full portal solutions through their web interfaces, which negates the cost of individually licensed software packages.
 Due to the rapidly changing requirements by U.S. health insurance companies, several aspects of medical billing and medical office management have created the necessity for specialized training.
 Medical office personnel may obtain certification through various institutions who may provide a variety of specialized education and in some cases award a certification credential to reflect professional status.

 Billing process

-The medical billing process is a process that involves a third party payer, which can be an insurance company or the patient.
-Medical billing results in claims, which are billing invoices for medical services rendered to patients.
-The entire procedure involved in this is known as the billing cycle, sometimes referred to as Revenue Cycle Management.
-Revenue cycle management is the process of collecting a clinic’s revenues through medical billing, and it initiates with the designing of the RCM work model.
-This can take anywhere from several days to several months to complete, and require several interactions before a resolution is reached.
-The relationship between a health care provider and insurance company is that of a vendor to a subcontractor.
-Health care providers are contracted with insurance companies to provide health care services.
-The interaction begins with the office visit: a physician or their staff will typically create or update the patient's medical record.

-After the doctor sees the patient, the diagnosis and procedure codes are assigned.
-These codes assist the insurance company in determining coverage and medical necessity of the services.
-Once the procedure and diagnosis codes are determined, the medical biller will transmit the claim to the insurance company (payer).
-This is usually done electronically by formatting the claim as an ANSI 837 file and using Electronic Data Interchange to submit the claim file to the payer directly or via a clearinghouse.
-Historically, claims were submitted using a paper form, in the case of professional (non-hospital) services, Centers for Medicare and Medicaid Services.
-Some medical claims get sent to payers using paper forms which are either manually entered or entered using automated recognition or OCR software.